-If you want to get a steel burr hand grinder with a high-quality design and build at the entry level price tag, Timemore Chestnut C2 is the one.
-It’s the right choice for someone who wants to upgrade from the ceramic burr grinders to stainless steel burr grinders at this price point.
+If you want to get a steel burr hand grinder with a high-quality design and build at the entry-level price tag, Timemore Chestnut C2 is the one.
+It’s the right choice for someone who wants to upgrade from ceramic burr grinders to stainless steel burr grinders at this price point.

 The Timemore C2 is definitely a very affordable option compared with some of those high-end hand grinders, such as the Comandante or the KINU, and many other more premium coffee grinders range from around $300 and up.
 C2 grinder can perfectly meet your needs when it comes to everyday home brewing methods.

 Timemore released the C3.
 Here is a short comparison video so you will know the main differences between them.